ISnowFoxI/30-Days-Of-React/07_Day_Class_Components/07_class_components.md

 ReactDOM.render(<App />, rootElement)
 ```

-As you can see in the above example, to get the data out from props we have write _props.data_ every time.
+As you can see in the above example, to get the data out from props we have to write _props.data_ every time.
 We can avoid this repetition using destructuring.

 ```js
 // index.js